-Queer exceptions: solo performance in neoliberal times is a groundbreaking study of the contentious relationship between performance, individuality and the demands of neoliberalism.
+Queer exceptions: solo performance in neoliberal times is a groundbreaking study of the contentious relationships between performance, individuality and the demands of neoliberalism.

 Featuring practitioners as varied as La Ribot, David Hoyle, Neil Bartlett, Bridget Christie, Oreet Ashery and Tanja Ostojic, it provides an essential account of the diverse practices which characterise the field of contemporary solo performance, and their significance to debates concerning equality, inclusion and social progress.